callumflack/callum-flack-design/pages/_posts/the-paradigm-shift-in-website-publishing.md

 category: writing
 title: The paradigm shift in website publishing
 # lede: You don’t miss good tools until you have to use the old tools.
 When it comes to web development tools and publishing systems, there's a paradigm shift in effect.
 It'll not only make your website a better user experience, it'll be easier to maintain.
 It's just that you may have to wait until your current website system is painful enough before you believe me.
-lede: You don’t miss good tools until you have to use the old tools.
+# lede: You don’t miss good tools until you have to use the old tools.
 When it comes to web development and publishing systems, new tools are making old websites painful to use.
+lede: Web development and publishing systems are evolving quickly.
+The new tools are making old tools painful to use, and old websites painful to use.
 readingTime: 8
 assets:
   cover: /images/post-publishing-tools.jpg